-In the Source view of the Visual Web Developer designer, the ASP.NET page file appears.
-You can design the page by adding controls from the Toolbox and placing them on content placeholders.
+The ASP.NET page file appears in the Source view of the Visual Web Developer designer.
+You can design the page by dragging controls from the Toolbox onto content placeholders in Source view.
 For more information, see Source View, Web Page Designer.

-If you want to handle control events, add code to the code file for the application page.
+To handle control events, add code to the application page code file.

-The code file appears if you expand the node for the ASP.NET page file and has a .cs or .vb extension, depending on the language of the project.
-For an end-to-end example of how to create an application page, see Walkthrough: Creating a SharePoint Application Page.
+This file appears if you expand the ASP.NET page file node.
+The application page code file has a .cs or .vb extension depending on the language of the project.
+For an end-to-end example of creating an application page, see Walkthrough: Creating an Application Page